Juansgultom/kairu-platform/README.md

 # Kairu - The Gamified Productivity Coach 🚀

-*An intelligent, hierarchical to-do list manager for your command line.*
+*An intelligent, hierarchical to-do list manager for your command line, designed to build focus and motivation.*

 > Kairu is a sophisticated command-line application that transforms task management into a productive and engaging experience.
 It goes beyond a simple to-do list, offering a powerful suite of tools—from hierarchical organization and smart routines to a full gamification system—all designed to help you build focus, fight procrastination, and celebrate your progress directly from the terminal.